eduvidau/nanobook/_lessons/data-types01.md

 ## Declaring variables with initial values

 When values are written into a program literally, the syntax determines their type.
 Putting quotation marks around a value will **declare** it as a string.
-Using a floating point (decimal point) will declare a numerical value as a string.
+Using a floating point (decimal point) will declare a numerical value as a float.

 ```python
 # declaring an initial string value and assigning it to a variable